 Choose the Display Size in which to view the remote system.
 This can be the same size as your primary monitor, the size of all of your monitors combined, or one of several standard sizes.

 Select the Quality at which to view the remote screen.
 This cannot be changed during the remote desktop protocol (RDP) session.
 Select the color optimization mode to view the remote screen.
 If you are going to be primarily sharing video, select Video Optimized; otherwise, select Black and White (uses less bandwidth), Few Colors, More Colors, or Full Color (uses more bandwidth).

 To start a console session rather than a new session, check the Console Session box.

 If the server's certificate cannot be verified, you receive a certificate warning.
 Checking Ignore Untrusted Certificate allows you to connect to the remote system without seeing this message.

 To start a session with a remote application, configure the SecureApp section.
 The following dropdown options are available:

 - None: When accessing a Remote RDP Jump Item, no application is launched.

-- Remote App Name: Enter the name of the application to which you wish to connect.
+- Remote App Name: Enter the name of the application you wish to connect to.

-- Remote App Parameters: Enter the profile details or command line argument needed to open the application.
+- Remote App Parameters: Enter the profile details or command line arguments needed to open the application.

 - SQL Server Management Studio (SSMS): The user can configure SSMS to launch on a remote server.
 This allows users to access SSMS without having to install the application on their local system.
 To configure, select the SQL Server Management Studio option and enter the following information: